 What is the census?

-At the Office for National Statistics (ONS), we are responsible for planning and running the census in England and Wales.
-We work closely with the census offices in Scotland and Northern Ireland, who run their own censuses.
+At the Office for National Statistics (ONS), we’re responsible for planning and running the census in England and Wales.
+The next census takes place in 2021 and you can find out more on our census website.

 Census information helps a wide range of people and organisations to do their work.
-All information is anonymised and your actual census record will be kept secure for 100 years.
+All information is anonymised and the actual census records are kept secure for 100 years.

 Here are some examples of some of the main users of census information and what they use it for.

-The census is very important to your local authority and others across the country.
-It is also vital to the government and many other public sector organisations.
+The census is important to local authorities across England and Wales.
+It’s also vital to the government and many other public sector organisations.

 This is because it gives them the information they need to:

 - develop policies